emberjs/guides/source/applications/applications-and-instances.md

 objects that make up your app.

 As your application boots, it creates an [`Ember.ApplicationInstance`][2] that is used to manage its stateful aspects.
-This instance acts as a container for the objects instantiated for your app.
+This instance acts as the "owner" of objects instantiated for your app.

 Essentially, the `Application` *defines your application* while the